BaffinLee/Poem-Classification-NLP/README.md

 The task is to classify poems into one of four genres: Affection, Environment, Music, and Death using an NLP method.
 This involves understanding and processing the text of poems to identify patterns and features that distinguish each genre.

-I will use RNN models like LSTM and GRU to do this classification task.
+I will use RNN models like LSTM and BiLSTM to do this NLP classification task.

 ## Report